jivadevoe/UIAlertView-Blocks/README.md

 This is a quickie little category on UIAlertView which enables you to use blocks to handle the button selection instead of implementing a delegate.

+*IMPORTANT* See the "Warning" section at the end of this README for a warning about the App Store and this code!

 HOW IT WORKS
 ------------